-School Social Worker Mary Clare Reitz and Teacher Rebecca Burk-Sciallo helped coordinate an effort that resulted in a hallway display to showcase life lessons and tips for success.
+School Social Worker Mary Clare Roberts and Teacher Rebecca Burk-Sciallo helped coordinate an effort that resulted in a hallway display to showcase life lessons and tips for success.

 Participating staff and faculty members provided tips for the display.
 They included:

 “Life has hard moments, but believe that you can get through them.
 You can.
 Perspective is something that comes with time.
 We are all a constant work in progress, and through that process, you will find love, pride, sorrow, pain, laughter, tears and everything in between.
 Embrace it and know that there are always good days ahead.
 Try to stay positive and, even when you can’t, always take care of yourself.
 You deserve it.” – Reitz

 “The world is open to you.” – Chalya Pudlewski

 “Learn to laugh at yourself.
 The sooner the better.
 You’re about to embark on many more years where you’ll make numerous mistakes and embarrass yourself, and the best remedy is to laugh with friends and, even better, when alone with your thoughts.
 Also, stand up straight.
 Good posture exudes confidence.
 You’ll never feel more confident or comfortable than when you’re standing tall, able to laugh off any embarrassment or cringe-worthy memory.
 Eventually with the right posture and disposition, these moments might become some of your favorites.” – Molly Richtsmeier.